-- Renewal Application: Must be completed online every year. - Student Aid Report (SAR): Download from the FAFSA website. - Or alternate Needs Assessment Form (only use this form if you are ineligible for state & federal aid.
-Please reach out to felipe@sfstl.org if you have questions and to obtain the form). - Official Academic Transcript: Order from your school.
+- Renewal Application: Must be completed online every year. - FAFSA Submission Summary (FSS)2 Download from the FAFSA website. - Or Needs Assessment Form (only use this form if you are ineligible for state & federal aid.
+Please reach out to teresa@sfstl.org if you have questions and to obtain the form). - Official Academic Transcript: Order from your school.
 Unofficial transcripts will NOT be accepted on any renewal applications.